Download STL files from the Galery.

 Do the same with Robpart3 and 4.

-Redrill the holes on the side of Robpart2 with a 6mm drill.
+Redrill the holes on the side of Robpart2 with a 6mm drill(if you have a previous version with holes).
 These are for to fix an extra servo to get a double actuated thumb.
 See: http://www.thingiverse.com/thing:28124

-Use the little rubber silentblocs that came with your servos.
+Use the little rubber silentblocs that came with your servos(if you have the previous version).

 In Robpart5, insert two bolts for 4mm screws in the printed cavities.
 Mine were not fitting, due to overhang, I heated them with a flam to make them fit.